Updated on November 18th, 2021 by Bob Ciura

 Twitter is a social networking giant, which provides a platform to millions people to discuss about everything that happens in the world, including breaking news, politics, sports and everyday interests.

-Despite its popularity, the company is still in its early phases of expansion, which are typically characterized by high growth.
-In the last two years, Twitter has grown its average monetizable daily usage at a double-digit rate, with growth having accelerated in the last three quarters.
+Despite its popularity, the company is still in its early phases of expansion, which are typically characterized by high growth without accompanying dividends.

 Source: Investor Presentation

 Twitter does not rest on its laurels–it is continuously trying to make it easier for people to find content relevant to the topics of their interest and follow new conversations.